taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-beta.md

 Do you also feel passionate about making science and technology more accessible and engaging to non-academics?
 Want to help us properly compensate these artists for their beautiful work and perseverance? **[Join our mailing list](https://mailchi.mp/beced9f6b7d2/thefirstvirs), and help us get ready for our crowdfunding campaign!**

-<button type="button" class="btn btn-primary btn-block" onclick="https://mailchi.mp/682159c5e6f4/thefirstvirs">Become a supporter!
+<button name="button" onclick="https://mailchi.mp/682159c5e6f4/thefirstvirs">Become a supporter!
 Join our mailing list!</button>

 ## Teaser pages